What is Basel III?

 Capital Conservation Buffer

 Under the new guidelines of Basel III, banks are now required to hold a capital conservation buffer of 2.5%.
 This brings the requirement of common equity Tier 1 capital to 7% (4.5% common equity tier 1 + 2.5% capital conservation buffer).
-As soon as the capital conservation buffer goes below the requirement, automatic safeguards apply and the banks cannot pay dividends and bonus till this buffer is rebuilt.
+As soon as the capital conservation buffer goes below the requirement, automatic safeguards apply, and the banks cannot pay dividends and bonus till this buffer is rebuilt.

 According to Basel III, the countercyclical capital buffer should be in the range of 0 to 2.5%.
-This is in addition to minimum capital requirements and capital conservation buffer.
+This is in addition to minimum capital requirements and a capital conservation buffer.

 Liquidity Standard and Leverage Ratio

-- Net Stable Funding Ratio (NSFR) – This particular standard ensures that banks hold an amount of long-term funding that is at least equal to its long-term assets.
+- Net Stable Funding Ratio (NSFR) – This particular standard ensures that banks hold an amount of long-term funding that is at least equal to their long-term assets.
 In a way, it covers the entire balance sheet and provides incentives to the bank to use stable sources of funding.